James Hathaway Jackson: Early life and education

-James Hathaway Jackson was born in Peterboro, Madison County, New York, June 11, 1841.
+James Hathaway Jackson was born in Peterboro, Madison County, New York, on June 11, 1841.
 His parents were James Caleb Jackson and Lucretia Edgerton (Brewster) Jackson.
-Dr. Harriet Newell Austin was his sister after she was adopted by james Hathaway Jackson's parents.
+Dr. Harriet Newell Austin was his sister after she was adopted by James Hathaway Jackson's parents.

 He was educated at a seminary in Dansville, New York.
-Jackson was graduated at the age of 35 from Bellevue Hospital medical College, New York City.
+Jackson graduated at the age of 35 from Bellevue Hospital medical College, New York City.

 Career

 He was the manager of the Jackson Health Resort (1861-1895).
 In 1876, he assumed charge of the Jackson Sanatorium at Dansville, so successfully carried on by his father for nearly 20 years.
-He was a member of Livingston Company Medical Society, the New York State Medical Society, and the American Medical Association.
+He was a member of the Livingston Company Medical Society, the New York State Medical Society, and the American Medical Association.
 Jackson was also the editor of the institution's Laws of Life and Journal of Health.

 Jackson was a Republican.
 On February 12, 1895, he was elected as mayor of Dansville, being the first Republican to hold that office.
 He also served as a member of Dansville's Board of Education.

 In religion, he was a member of the Christian Union.
-He was a Mason, and Worshipful Master of Phoenix Lodge, No. 115, A. F. & A. M. Jackson was also a member of Sons of the American Revolution Society, Mayflower Descendants Society, and General Society of Colonial Wars.
+He was a Mason, and Worshipful Master of Phoenix Lodge, No. 115, A. F. & A. M. Jackson was also a member of Sons of the American Revolution Society, Mayflower Descendants Society, and the General Society of Colonial Wars.